Kays - Gen 2

 And the remainder of such fourth part I give to the maintenance and support of my Nephew Edward Kay now of unsound mind and Mary his wife and their children James, Mary Amelia, Charles, Edward and John Fretwell Kay.

-However, we find Edward Kay listed as a time keeper for the 1841 census, living with his family in Pearsons Street, Hunslet, Leeds.
-All except Mary are recorded as being born in Yorkshire (but later records would suggest that daughter Mary Amelia was not Yorkshire born).
-Their youngest child, John Fretwell Kay, was not born until 2 years later.
+However, it is as a time keeper that we find Edward Kay in the 1841 census, living with his family in Pearsons Street, Hunslet, Leeds.
+All except Mary, his wife, are recorded as being born in Yorkshire, and as noted above, Mary Amelia was not Yorkshire born.
+The household includes Edward's son.
+The youngest child, John Fretwell Kay, was yet to make his appearance.

 Edward Kay 46 Time Keeper